GIH Global Information

 The rest

 In no particular order: writer (other nom de guerre); director & producer of several TV programmes (other nom de guerre); founder of an events logistics company.
-Enjoys windsurfing as well as playing tennis... and he still finds the time in administering Linux hosts since 1992 - enough to have first hand experience about (in order) Linux, GNU, UUCP, Perl, DNS, Apache, SPF, anti-spam proxies, DKIM, IPv4/IPv6 dual stack etc. He also has a passion for programming CISCO Routers. (actually, that's a lie)
+Enjoys windsurfing as well as playing tennis... and he still finds the time in administering Linux hosts since 1992 - enough to have first hand experience about (in order) Linux, GNU, UUCP, Perl, Python, DNS, Apache, SPF, anti-spam proxies, DKIM, IPv4/IPv6 dual stack etc. He also has a passion for programming CISCO Routers. (actually, that's a lie)

-He has been running Global Information Highway Limited since 1995, is available for consulting/conferences and can be reached by E-mail on ocl@gih.com.
+Having lived in the UK for 23 years, he has been running Global Information Highway Limited since 1995, is available for consulting/conferences and can be reached by E-mail on ocl@gih.com.

-Copyright © Global Information Highway Limited 1995-2009
+Copyright © Global Information Highway Limited 1995-2011